Automattic/jetpack/readme.txt

 * Twitch.tv shortcode: update to use Twitch's new embedded player. #6338
 * Widgets: add a filter to The Display Posts Widget content, so the content can be customized. #5883
 * Widgets: add a new email field to the Contact Info Widget. #6275
+* WordPress.com REST API: add date and time format settings to the Settings endpoint. #6343

 **Improved Compatibility**